nomadflamingo/assetto_corsa_gym/README.md

 ### 📝 Summary of Results

-Our experiments show that adding a fuel consumption penalty to the reward function leads to more fuel-efficient policies without significantly reducing lap time.
+Our experiments show that adding a fuel consumption penalty to the reward function leads to more fuel-efficient policies without significantly affecting lap time.
 - **Austria (RBR)** - a medium difficulty track: \
 mild penalties often improved both fuel efficiency and speed.
 - **Monza (MNZ)** - a more complex track: \